-Tuition fellowships for national and international applicants will be available on a competitive basis, and room and board will be provided free of charge for all accepted students during residential sessions.
+Scholarships for national and international applicants will be available on a competitive basis, and housing will be provided free of charge for all accepted students during residential sessions.

 We welcome applicants with backgrounds in writing, photography and other lens-based media, and artists working across these forms and disciplines.
 Experience in both text and image-making is not required, but applicants must submit a portfolio that demonstrates sustained work in at least one of these areas, if not both.